 (For students in the Division of Veterinary Medicine only)

 129. MILITARY SCIENCE (VET.)
 V. Junior year, first semester.
 Lectures and recitations, three hours.
 Three semester credits.
 Prerequisite: Course 124.
-Captain FitzGerald.
+Captain Brower.
+This course is divided into-

 (a) Practical.
 Duties of junior officers demonstrated.